 Chairperson.
 They served on the Board along with Fr.
 Len Altilia SJ, President of SPHS and Provincial Assistant for Secondary and Pre-Secondary Education for the Jesuits in English Canada, Mrs. Connie Yunyk, the President of St. Mary's Academy (SMA), Dr. Niigaan Sinclair, Native Studies Professor and acting Department Head at the University of Manitoba, Dr. Jerome Cranston, Associate Professor of Education and Executive Director, Student Academic Success at the University of Manitoba and Mr. Tom Lussier, past Principal of St. Paul's hired as the first Executive Director and Principal of GMS.
-In Februaru 2018, Mr. Kyle Mason, founder of the North End Family Centre joined the Board of Directors.
+In February 2018, Mr. Kyle Mason, founder of the North End Family Centre joined the Board of Directors.
 In June 2018, Dr. Sinclair and Dr. Cranston stepped down due to changing work commitments, and then Ms Tara Zajak, the Executive Director of the North Point Douglas Women's Centre and Mr. Mitch Bourbonniere, well-known community social worker and activist, OPK director, and Mama Bear Clan Founder joined the board.
+In 2020, Mrs. Jennifer Moncrieff, a GMS and broader community volunteer also joined the Board.